hailstorm75/ModularDoc/README.md

 In the current project state, the `Members` library is considered stable with 95% test coverage and can be used as a reflection library outside of this project that makes exploring assembly types much easier thanks a higher level of abstraction.
 The `Documentation` library is still to be tested and is considered to be unstable; nevertheless, the manual tests proved that most common assemblies will have their documentation parsed correctly.
-The biggest task, aside from testing all of the core libraries, is to create a modular UI that is, preferrably, cross-platform.
+The biggest task, aside from testing all of the core libraries, is to create a modular UI that is, preferably, cross-platform.

 Like this project idea and would like to see it grow?
 Give it a star and follow for the latest updates.